NREL/reVReports/USAGE.md

 `revReports` is intended to be used as a command-line tool that can easily and quickly produce standard report-quality graphics for reV supply curves.
 It currently has the following limitations:
 - technologies supported: `wind` and `pv`
 - Geographic limitations: `maps` command only works for supply curves for the continental US.
-- Number of supply curves: `maps` command can be run for 4 or fewer supply curves.
+- Number of supply curves: `maps` command supports any number of scenarios (best styling is applied for 4 or less).
 The `plots` command does not have an upper limit, but has only been tested on up to 4 supply curves.

 The remainder of this document provides detail on how to use the `reVReports` command-line interface.